I'm Honey!

 Allow

 Give the contact 10 minutes.
 2 or 3 for technical issues.
+Be patient during the call, especially if there are delays or if the patient needs extra time to get comfortable.
 Maybe they just got up from a nap.
 Maybe someone’s phone is not connecting to wifi.
 The next 5 minutes are for the chat and the final minutes are for saying goodbye.
 For many, it is tiresome for some to stay on a call even that long.

 Caring Connection